 Costco's warehouses present one of the largest and most exclusive product category selections to be found under a single roof.
 Categories include groceries, candy, appliances, television and media, automotive supplies, tires, toys, hardware, sporting goods, jewelry, watches, cameras, books, housewares, apparel, health and beauty aids, tobacco, furniture, office supplies and office equipment.
 Costco is known for carrying top quality national and regional brands, with 100% satisfaction guaranteed, at prices consistently below traditional wholesale or retail outlets.

-Members can also shop for private label Kirkland Signature products, designed to be of equal or better quality than national brands, including juice, cookies, coffee, housewares, luggage, clothing and detergent.
-The Company also operates self-service gasoline stations at a number of its U.S. and Canadian locations.
+Members can also shop for private label Kirkland Signature™ products, designed to be of equal or better quality than national brands, including juice, cookies, coffee, housewares, luggage, clothing and detergent.
+The Company also operates self-service gasoline stations at a number of its U.S., Canada, Australia, Japan, Spain and United Kingdom locations.

 Additionally, Costco Wholesale Industries, a division of the Company, operates manufacturing businesses, including special food packaging, optical laboratories, meat processing and jewelry distribution.
 These businesses have a common goal of providing members with high quality products at substantially lower prices.

-Business Members qualify by owning or operating a business, and pay an annual fee ($55 in the U.S.) to shop for resale, business and personal use.
-This fee includes a household card.
-Business members may purchase up to six additional membership cards ($55 each) for partners or associates in the business.
+Business Members qualify by owning or operating a business, and pay an annual fee ($60 in the U.S.) to shop for resale, business and personal use.
+This fee includes one free Household Card.
+Business members may purchase up to six additional membership cards ($60 each) for partners or associates in the business.